0x4447-office/0x4447_webpage_documentation/docs/products/Cloud/aws-marketplace/openvpn-server.md

 # OpenVPN Server for AWS

-Our OpenVPN apliance is an OpenVPN server with no limits imposed by us.
-For example there isn't a limit on how many accounts or active connections you can have.
-The limits depends on the Instance type you select, and not on an arbitrary soft limits.
+This is an OpenVPN server with no limits on how many accounts or active connections you can have.
+The limits depend on the Instance type you select rather than on arbitrary soft limits.

-Meaning, the limiting factor is the performance of the server itself.
-If your user starts complaining about the connection being to slow, or you see the CPU time is above 75%, just change the instance type to a bigger one to accommodate the new traffic and users.
-It is this simple.
+This means that the limiting factor is the performance of the server itself.
+If your user starts complaining about the connection being too slow, or you see the CPU time is above 75 percent, just change the instance type to a bigger one to accommodate the new traffic and users.

-The setup also have built in resilience, meaning the EC2 Instance UserData can take in two Environment variables, one for the Elastic IP ID, and the other one for the EFS ID.

-If the first ID is present the instance will always get the same IP address at boot time.
-If the the EFS ID is present we will mount that drive, and keep the OpenVPN related data on it.

-This means that even if your instance gets terminated, as long as you provide at boot time the same EFS ID, all the data and OpenVPN configuration will be preserved in the EFS drive.
+The setup also has built-in resilience; the EC2 Instance UserData takes in two environment variables, one for the Elastic IP ID, and the other for the EFS ID.
+If the first ID is present, the instance will always get the same IP address at boot time.
+If the EFS ID is present, we will mount that drive and keep the OpenVPN user database on it with all the `.ovpn` profiles files for your user.
+So even if your instance is terminated, as long as you provide the same EFS ID at boot time, all data and OpenVPN configuration will be present.

+We also want to let you know that this is not a regular product; what we build for the marketplace is what we use ourselves on a day-to-day basis.
+One of our signature traits is that we hate repetitive tasks that can easily be automated.
+If we find something repetitive in our day-to-day use of our products, rest assured that we'll automate the repetition.

+We want to give you a good foundation for your ideas.

+Secure your connection now.

 # Our Diferenciating Faktor